ap0llo/changelog/docs/configuration.md

 </table>

-By default, versions are only read from a git repository's tags and only tagged versions are included in the changelog.
+By default, versions are only read from a git repository's tags and only tagged versions are included in the change log.
 To include the currently checked out commit (the repository HEAD), you can specify the current version.
-When specified, the current version is included in the changelog as well.
+When specified, the current version is included in the change log as well.

 The value must be a valid semantic version.